-While the Fund's performance will reflect the appreciation or depreciation of those holdings, the Fund's performance - whether positive or negative - will be driven primarily by its strategy of trading Index Contracts with the aim of seeking to track the Index.
+While the Fund's performance will reflect the appreciation or depreciation of those holdings, the Fund's performance - whether positive or negative - will be driven primarily by trading DX Contracts with the aim of seeking to track the Index.

 The Fund receives 100% of its Treasury Income, Money Market Income and T-Bill ETF Income.